 Fahd joined Watsi on November 5th, 2014.
-Six years ago, Fahd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Fahd's most recent donation traveled 8,500 miles to support Susan, a brave girl from Kenya, to fund fracture treatment so her leg can heal.
+Eight years ago, Fahd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Fahd's most recent donation traveled 8,500 miles to support Cherop, an 80-year-old grandfather from Kenya, to fund his hernia repair surgery.